The Best Fridge Temperature to Keep Food Fresh—And Safe

-Keep your fridge at 4 C
+Keep your fridge at 4°C

 Refrigerate leftovers within two hours of cooking

-The safest way to defrost meat is slowly in the fridge
+Defrost meat slowly in the fridge

 You can also thaw it in cold water, says Farber—it maintains a consistent temperature.